-- "Pope Clement II issued a bull that prostitutes would be tolerated if they paid a certain amount of their earnings to the church. - "Pope Sixtus IV was more practical; from one single brothel, which he himself had built, he received an income of 20,000 ducats."
+"Pope Clement II issued a bull that prostitutes would be tolerated if they pay a certain amount of their earnings to the church.

+"Pope Sixtus IV was more practical; from one single brothel, which he himself had built, he received an income of 20,000 ducats."

-Emma Goldman, the Russian-American revolutionist and feminist cites the above two sentences from Sanger's work and comments:
+Emma Goldman, the Russian-American revolutionist and feminist cites the above two sentences from Sanger's work and comments:\

 "In modern times the church is a little more careful in that direction.
 At least she does not openly demand tribute from prostitutes.
-She finds it much more profitable to go in for real estate, like Trinity Church, for instance, to rent out death traps at an exorbitant price to those who live off and by prostitution."
+She finds it much more profitable to go in for real estate, like Trinity